Linux gaming rising

-It’s a bummer than the newer Total War: Warhammer II isn’t available for Linux, but the original Total War: Warhammer ($60 on Amazon) is still a delight.
+It’s a bummer than the newer Total War: Warhammer II isn’t available for Linux, but the original Total War: Warhammer ($60 on Steam) is still a delight.
 After years of Total War games focused on historical campaigns, Total Warhammer infused the series’ always-strong blend of 4X/RTS strategy with wild creatures and settings drawn from the Warhammer universe.
 Vampire Counts and Dwarven kingdoms and the other fantastical races all play very differently from one another.
 It’s a refreshing twist on a beloved series.

 PCWorld game reviewer Hayden Dingman says, “If you’re up for a challenge, Hollow Knight can be incredibly rewarding.
 It’s got tight combat and platforming, a wonderful soundtrack, a memorable cast, a unique mapping system, and hand-drawn art that only gets better as the game goes on.
 This one’s up there with the best the [Metroidvania] genre has to offer.”